 We had an unfortunately terrible hotel in Luwuk, and decided, because of that mainly, to leave immediately the next morning.
 Again, confusion with where we caught the bus, but we finally sorted it out, and found ourselves on a swanky kijang (share 4-wheel drive taxi) heading to Ampana.
 The trip along this peninsula was one of the most stunning of our travels, with us driving through secluded beaches, mangroves and jungle.
 We had advice to stay in a village just outside of Ampana for the night to be near the ferry for the Togean Islands the next morning, and we headed straight there.
 A good thing about the kijangs is they will generally drop passengers where-ever they want to go within the town, often saving another trip from an inevitably far flung bus terminal.

-We were now to find out where all the other travellers we hadn’t seen for nearly 3 weeks had been hiding!
-On our little ferry from Ampana to Poyalisa Island (part of the Togean Island group), were 4 other tourists all going to the same resort.
+We were now to find out where all the other travellers we hadn’t seen for nearly three weeks had been hiding!
+On our little ferry from Ampana to Poyalisa Island (part of the Togean Island group), four other tourists all going to the same resort.
 It was a shock, but nice for us to chat with English speakers again.
-Typically, half way into the 3 hour trip, our ferry lost half its power, and we limped into dock at Poyalisa Island, much to the relief of the crew, who were having to hand pump the water out of the boat (the pump had stopped working!).
+Typically, half way into the three hour trip, our ferry lost half its power, and we limped into dock at Poyalisa Island, much to the relief of the crew, who were having to hand pump the water out of the boat (the pump had stopped working!).

 |Nearly there, Poyalisa Island|